 What role have donors played in your research?

-Their role is definitely essential.
-Philanthropic support for scientists allows them to take more risks into their research and hence having more chances to make ground-breaking discoveries that will impact society in the UK and worldwide.
+Their role is definitely essential and I am so grateful to The Hodge Foundation for all their support for me and the Hodge Centre for Psychiatric Immunology.
+Philanthropic support for scientists allows them to take more risks into their research, giving them more chances to make ground-breaking discoveries that will impact society in the UK and worldwide.

 What are you favourite things about Cardiff?